panoplymedia/challenges/sales_admin/README.md

 ##### Revenue Calculation:
 Presently not scalable, is done via a backend call that adds the total of each row in the database.
 Ideally you'd run something like this on either a copy of the database and let it take its time, or run segmented reporting like monthly, annualized, etc. Decided not to do client-side for fear of potential test cases crashing the browser.

+#### Front-end:
+Presently everything is done and accounted for in `App.js`, I'd make reusable components instead!

 ##### Authentication:
 Quick and dirty GitHub OAuth2 implementation using express and express-session.
 Express-session is not scalable seemingly by design.
 Sessions are stored in server memory with no overflow control like an LRU Cache.
 For scalability's sake, probably better to use a redis store or a file-based session store in a similar fashion as Apache Server.